User-Defined Services

 Note

-service_id starts from 1 (one) and is incremented per layer. host_id starts from 1 (one) and is incremented with the number of hosts.
+service_id starts from 1 (one) and is incremented per layer. machine_id starts from 1 (one) and is incremented with the number of hosts per service.

 Please, see examples below: